ulfschneider/ulf.website/content/posts/journal/2021-10-19-expandable-css-grid.md

 tags: [code, css]
 refer: Kev Bonnett, 15 Oct 2021, CSS-Tricks
 ---
-Kev Bonett gives an excellent example of how style expandable CSS Grid sections with only some lines of CSS in his [CSS-Tricks article](https://css-tricks.com/expandable-sections-within-a-css-grid/).
+Kev Bonett gives an excellent example of how to style expandable CSS Grid sections with only some lines of CSS in his [CSS-Tricks article](https://css-tricks.com/expandable-sections-within-a-css-grid/).
 Kev has a [CodePen](https://codepen.io/basherkev/pen/rNwpwgP) to play with it.
 His idea is:

 ```css
 .grid {